 Staying away from home for the first time is a big deal, especially for those with additional learning needs.
 For students at Pitcheroak Sixth Form, that milestone moment came when they went on a break to YHA Cheddar.
 Here’s what it meant to them.

-Every day we see the benefits of YHA's programmes and activities on physical and mental health.
-And we see first-hand the impact of residential breaks on young people’s abilities to develop and enhance their social skills, self-confidence, resilience and relationships.
+Every day we see the benefits of YHA’s programmes and activities on physical and mental health.
+And we see first-hand the impact of residential breaks on young people’s abilities to develop their social skills, self-confidence, resilience and relationships.
+Thanks to our supporters, our targeted programmes are reaching those with the fewest opportunities and the most to gain from travel and adventure.

-Thank you for helping us make a difference to so many.
+Thank you for helping us make a difference to so many already.
 Can you help us do more?